Etiquette Classes >> Etiquette Classes for Kids >> Private Dining Etiquette Class for Children

 $390

-This includes two-hour session, all tuition, course materials, and a certificate upon completion.
+Including all tuition, course materials, and a social etiquette mastery certificate upon completion.

 (Friends/Family $250 per additional person)